-Booth, Noel: ANTEBELLUM OB(Item ID: ANTEBELLUM OB Serial#: 55)
+Booth, Noel: ANTEBELLUM OB(Item ID: ANTEBELLUM OB)

-"Antebellum" Tackhead Open Back Fretless Banjo
+Sorry, this item is not currently in stock"Antebellum" Tackhead Open Back Fretless Banjo

 From the Noel Booth website: